citp/privacy-policy-historical/l/lo/lov/loverugbyleague.com.md

-> *The following text is extracted and transformed from the loverugbyleague.com privacy policy that was archived on 2012-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120616033032id_/http%3A//www.loverugbyleague.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the loverugbyleague.com privacy policy that was archived on 2012-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121215174213id_/http%3A//loverugbyleague.com/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy | Love Rugby League
+# Privacy Policy

 Love Rugby League values the contributions of our users and we strive to provide them with a platform that they are comfortable using.